luci-project/eval-atc23/expat/README.md

 ### Measure Baseline

-For every library version, we start the test application using the systems default RTLD, which dynamically links it against the corresponding shared library build, and kill it after approx. 25 seconds, continuing with the next version.
+For every library version, we start the test application using the system's default RTLD, which dynamically links it against the corresponding shared library build, and kill it after approx. 25 seconds, continuing with the next version.

-The `run-baseline.sh` script performs this inside a Docker container with Debian Bullseye image.
+The `run-baseline.sh` script performs this inside a Docker container with a Debian Bullseye image.
-It called by
+It is called by

     ./eval-vanilla.sh baseline 2.0.0 2.5.0

 and stores the artifacts (logs) in a directory with the format `log-vanilla-baseline-DATE-TIME`:
-The output of the test application `run-*.log` contains the results for the baseline measurment, the summarized results in `run-summary.txt` correspond to the bottom part of Table 1.
+The output of the test application `run-*.log` contains the results for the baseline measurement.
+The summarized results in `run-summary.txt` correspond to the bottom part of Table 1 in the paper.

 ### Dynamic Updates with Luci

 Since DWARF debug information should be considered, we first start the `bean-elfvarsd` service (hashing information from the debug symbols) which listens on a local TCP port (9001) for queries from *Luci*.
-The tests itself are performed inside a Docker container with Debian Bullseye image:
+The tests itself are performed inside a Docker container with a Debian Bullseye image:

 Initially, a symbolic link to the first version of the library.
 The interpreter of the test application is modified to start with *Luci* instead of the system RTLD (using `elfo-setinterp`).

-*Luci* configuration is stored in environmental variables:
+*Luci*'s configuration is stored in environmental variables:
- * Dynamic updates are enabled
+ * dynamic updates are enabled
  * detection of outdated code (using *userfaultfd*) is enabled
- * Debug output stored to `luci.log`
+ * debug output stored to `luci.log`
- * Status info with information about succesfull and rejected dynamic updates are stored in a `status,info` file
+ * status info with information about succesfull and rejected dynamic updates are stored in a `status,info` file
  * connection information for `bean-elfvarsd` service is set

-Then the test application is executed
+Then the test application is executed.
 After a certain time, the symbolic link is modified to point to the subsequent version of the library (and noted with timestamp in `link.log`).

-*Luci* should now detect the change (employing *inotify*), check the compatibility (including quering `bean-elfvarsd`) and then either perform the update to the new version or discard it and continue the test application with the previous version.
+*Luci* should now detect the change (employing *inotify*), check the compatibility (including quering `bean-elfvarsd`), and then either perform the update to the new version or discard it and continue the test application with the previous version.
-In either case it writes to `status.info` (`SUCCESS` or `FAILED`).
+In either case, it writes to `status.info` (`SUCCESS` or `FAILED`).

-The control script will check this status file after a few seconds:
+The control script `run-test.sh` will check this status file after a few seconds:
 If it detects a failure, it will kill the test application and restart it - which will dynamically link it with the current version.
-This causes the `run`-Logfile to rotate.
+This causes the `run`-logfile to rotate.

-In any case, the control script will continues after a certain amount of time with the next library version and repeat the steps, until all versions have been checked.
+In any case, the control script will continue after a certain amount of time with the next library version and repeat the steps, until all versions have been checked.

 To start the described testing setup, run